Force over Distance: Chapter 39

 Young stared at him.

 “That was a joke?”
 Eli said.
 “Y’know?
 Like a different—okay.
 Never mind.
 Sorry.
-D-branes are a way to describe the idea that the four dimensional universe—you know, the three spatial dimensions plus time, exists on a membrane-type thing that itself exists in multidimensional space called ‘the bulk’.”
+D-branes are a way to describe the idea that the four dimensional universe (three spatial dimensions plus time) exists on a membrane-type thing that itself inhabits multidimensional space called ‘the bulk’.”

-“So, I get all that, Eli,” Volker said, still skeptically looking up.
+“So, I get all that, Eli,” Volker said.
 “A lot of it even tracks.
-But—I mean, most of what you just went through is Earth science?
-But we live in a universe where, uh, I guess time loops happen?
-And subspace is real?
-And, even though physics says its impossible, we’re traveling faster than light, probably via a propagating matter wave, if Chloe’s correct?
+But most of what you just went through is Earth Science.
+We live in a universe where, uh, I guess ‘time loops’ happen?
+And ‘subspace’ is real?
+And, even though physics says it's impossible, we’re traveling faster than light, probably via a propagating matter wave, if Chloe’s correct.
 My point is, this could be a heck of a lot of things.”

 “It could,” Eli said, strangely neutral.
 “It totally could.
 And, uh, maybe?
 We should all read in the database about it.”